 "One girl?"
 Lisa looked at both of them with a confused look as she stood back up.

-"Well ok, thr..two right now."
-Faith started to explain, then thought better of it.
+"Well okay, thr—two right now."
+Faith sighed.
 "Look, we'd be here all day if I told you the whole story.
 And you really don't want to be in this neighborhood once the sun sets, believe me."

 "We'll walk you home," Dawn said.